nullodyssey/simplified-ads-dictionary/src/content/docs/optimization/optimization-score.md

 ---
-title: Optimization - Optimization Score
+title: Optimization Score
 description: Understanding optimization score in Google Ads
 ---

-## Optimization Score
+### Definition
-**Definition**: Score given by Google on your account's improvement potential.
+Score given by Google on your account's improvement potential.

+### Example
-**Example**: 80% score with recommendations.
+80% score with recommendations.